tangrams/cartography-docs/styles.md

 A full-featured wayfinding style loaded with helpful icons for points of interest.
 See it in action in our very own [Eraser Map on Android](https://mapzen.com/blog/erasermap-beta/).

-Bubble Wrap is only available in the "more labels" version.

 **View Bubble Wrap:** [default](https://mapzen.com/products/maps/bubble-wrap) | [more labels](https://mapzen.com/products/maps/bubble-wrap/more-labels) | [no labels](https://mapzen.com/products/maps/bubble-wrap/no-labels)

 Current **MAJOR** release (includes any minor and patch updates):